octobercms/docs/backend-forms.md

         'email' => 'email',
     ];

-For more information on model validation, please visit [the documentation page for it](https://octobercms.com/docs/services/validation#rule-email).
+For more information on model validation, please visit [the documentation page](https://octobercms.com/docs/services/validation#rule-email).

 <a name="field-textarea"></a>
 ### Textarea